sjproctor/learn-academy-assessments/Week-5-Assessment/rails-questions.md

 $ rails generate model Person shirt:string pants:string shoes:string

+5. What is the naming convention for generating a Rails model?
+What is the naming convention for the table that is generated with this command?

+Rails model: PascalCase, singular
+Table: snake_case, plural

-5. I want to add validations to the model from question 4 to ensure no one can make a new entry without data in all the columns.
+5. (Had to push because of time issues - didn't cover validations) I want to add validations to the model from question 4 to ensure no one can make a new entry without data in all the columns.
 How do I do that?

 validates :shirt, :pants, :shoes, presence: true